Police investigate threats made by student against Lake City High School

 Despite the level of confidence, Blaszak said she wouldn’t be surprised if a lot of the students didn’t attend Tuesday, and that’s something she completely understands.

-Blaszak couldn't reveal information about the student who made the threat — or what sort of punishment they would receive — but did say the investigation has been turned over to the Missaukee County Sheriff's Office.
+Blaszak couldn’t reveal information about the student who made the threat but did say the investigation has been turned over to the Missaukee County Sheriff’s Office.

 Commented